cesarnieblam/cesarnieblam/Troubleshooting.md

 pip install onnxruntime-xxx
 ```

+### Progress bar got stucked

+Congrats, you triggered the NSFW filter and the application stopped processing.

 ### Ask the community

 Please do not open platform and installation related issues on GitHub.
 We have a very helpful [Discord](https://discord.gg/Y9p4ZQ2sB9) community that will guide you through your journey to successfully install roop.